raysan5/rres/README.md

     int *props;                     // Resource chunk properties
     void *data;                     // Resource chunk data } rresResourceChunk;

+// rres resource
+typedef struct rresResource {
+    unsigned int count;             // Resource chunks count rresResourceChunk *chunks;      // Resource chunks } rresResource;
 ```

+A `rresResource` could be loaded from the `.rres` file with the provided function: **`rresLoadResource()`**.

+After data has been copied to the destination structure it can be unloaded with function: **`rresUnloadResource()`**.

+Note that data decompression/decryption should be implemented in the custom abstraction library, `rres` only provides the identifiers for convenience.

-A similar mapping library can be created for any other engine/framework.
+An `rres` mapping library can be created for any engine/framework to support the `rres` file format.

 ## rres specs and library license